| Reliable

 group.
 It continues to try the interface to recover from failure once the problem

 is repaired, and returns the addresses to their original interface when that happens.
+Each interface in the group must have a unique MAC address.

 IP Multipathing Implementation